 We all know the drill.
-Multiple devices, one connection to the internet.
+Multiple devices, one connection to the Internet.
 Sometimes that’s fine, other times it really isn’t.
 Consider these scenarios:

-Sharing Your Phone Data Connection
+Sharing Your Phone’s Data Connection

-A little notification icon will appear at the top of the screen whenever the hotspot is enabled.
+A little icon appears in the notification bar whenever the hotspot is enabled.

 Sharing Your Laptop Connection

+There are many different models on the market, but my recommendation is the Hootoo Wireless Travel Router.
+It works similarly to Connectify, sharing existing wired or Wi-fi networks, and can also be used to boost weak signal.
 If you’ve ever had to hang out the window or sit on the balcony in the rain to get a working connection, you’ll appreciate that feature.

 Laptops image via Adam Tinworth